uniot-io/uniot-docs/advanced/uniot-core.md

 # Uniot Core

-Uniot Core is a lightweight, open-source framework for building IoT devices on ESP8266 and ESP32 microcontrollers.
+[Uniot Core](https://github.com/uniot-io/uniot-core) is a lightweight, open-source framework for building IoT devices on ESP8266 and ESP32 microcontrollers.
 It handles the heavy lifting of task scheduling, network management, and device communication, letting you focus on what makes your device unique.
 With an embedded Lisp interpreter for runtime scripting and a developer-friendly API, Uniot Core gives you both flexibility and control.

 From home automation to custom devices and prototypes, Uniot Core simplifies the development process while providing the power and reliability needed for production deployments.

 ## Key Features

-### 🚀 **Core Capabilities**
+### **Core Capabilities**

 - **Non-blocking Task Scheduler**: Execute periodic and one-shot tasks efficiently without blocking
 - **Event-Driven Architecture**: Decoupled communication between components via publish-subscribe pattern